-We had cash and cash equivalents of \$380,272 as of March 31, 2017, as compared to \$64,820 as of December 31, 2016.
-This increase is primarily attributable to the proceeds of \$1,200,000 from the Series D financing offset by the funding of operating expenses.
-We anticipate that we will continue to incur net losses and negative cash flows from operating activities in the foreseeable future as we continue to advance and develop a number of potential drug candidates into preclinical development activities and expand our corporate infrastructure which includes the costs associated with being a public company.
-Without additional funding, management believes that we will not have sufficient funds to meet our obligations beyond one year after the date the consolidated financial statements were issued.
+We had cash and cash equivalents of \$41,978 as of September 30, 2017, as compared to \$64,820 as of December 31, 2016.
+This decrease is primarily attributable to the proceeds of \$1,200,000 from the Series D financing offset by the funding of operating expenses as previously discussed.
+We anticipate that we will continue to incur net losses into the foreseeable future in order to advance and develop a number of potential drug candidates into preclinical development activities and support our corporate infrastructure which includes the costs associated with being a public company.
+Without additional funding, management believes that we will not have sufficient funds to meet our obligations beyond one year after the date the consolidated financial statements are issued.
 These conditions give rise to substantial doubt as to our ability to continue as a going concern.
-Subsequent to the quarter end, the Company entered into the Series E Preferred Stock Financing that has not yet closed.
-See Note 8-Series E Preferred Stock Financing to the Unaudited Consolidated Financial Statements.

-Table of Contents We have been, and intend to continue, working toward identifying and obtaining new sources of financing.
+We have been, and intend to continue, working toward identifying and obtaining new sources of financing.
 No assurances can be given that we will be successful in obtaining additional financing in the future.
 Any future financing that we may obtain may cause significant dilution to existing stockholders.
 Any debt financing or other financing of securities senior to common stock that we are able to obtain will likely include financial and other covenants that will restrict our flexibility.
 Any failure to comply with these covenants would have a negative impact on our business, prospects, financial condition, results of operations and cash flows.

-If adequate funds are not available, we may be required to delay, scale back or eliminate portions of our operations or obtain funds through arrangements with strategic partners or others that may require us to relinquish rights to certain of our assets.
+If adequate funds are not available, we may be required to delay, scale back or eliminate portions of our operations, cease operations or obtain funds through arrangements with strategic partners or others that may require us to relinquish rights to certain of our assets.
 Accordingly, the inability to obtain such financing could result in a significant loss of ownership and/or control of our assets and could also adversely affect our ability to fund our continued operations and our expansion efforts.